 - (1) Consumers.
-Individuals 21 years of age and older may purchase and possess marijuana product in accordance with the rules set forth herein.
-Consumers may obtain authority to cultivate as set forth below. - (2) Qualifying Patients.
-Individuals 18 years of age or older and emancipated individuals under the age of 18 may obtain a medical marijuana patient identification card to purchase and possess medical marijuana product in accordance with the rules set forth herein.
-Non-emancipated individuals under the age of 18 may obtain a medical marijuana patient identification card with the written consent of a custodial parent or legal guardian.
-Qualifying patients, with the exception of non-emancipated minors, may also obtain authority to cultivate as set forth below. - (A) Medical marijuana patient identification cards are valid for three (3) years. - (B) Physician or Nurse Practitioner Certification. - 1.
-All qualifying patients must have a physician or nurse practitioner certification confirming the qualifying patient has at least one qualifying medical condition.
+Individuals twenty-one (21) years of age and older may purchase and possess marijuana product in accordance with the rules set forth herein.
+Consumers may obtain authority to cultivate as set forth below. - (2) Qualifying patients.
+Individuals eighteen (18) years of age or older and emancipated individuals under the age of eighteen (18) may obtain a medical marijuana patient identification card to purchase and possess medical marijuana product in accordance with the rules set forth herein.
+Non-emancipated individuals under the age of eighteen (18) may obtain a medical marijuana patient identification card with the written consent of a custodial parent or legal guardian.
+Qualifying patients, with the exception of non-emancipated minors, may also obtain authority to cultivate as set forth below.